tklab-tud/uscxml/README.md

     interpreter.setInvoker("invokeId", invoker1);

 This will cause the interpreter to use the given instance for a given <tt>invokeId</tt> and not instantiate via the factory.
-Similarly, datamodels can be registered via <tt>interpreter.setDataModel(DataModel dm)</tt>.
+Similarly, data models can be registered via <tt>interpreter.setDataModel(DataModel dm)</tt>.

 <b>Note:</b> Providing ad-hoc extensions is only supported before the interpreter is started.
 If you change
 instances with a running interpreter, the behavior is undefined.